 In Angular, You can use Directives to organize your code.
 If we want to access the DOM, we could access it only through directives and for the other possibilities, you can create your own DOM.

-Liked it?
-Then you like these too!
+Liked This Post?
+Then you might like these too!

 For more details reach us at email@example.com